ufko-org/aerialsdb/README.md

 - The actual image (the VALUE) is stored in its own bucket database file (e.g., bucketroot/0a/ed088ce1728d52.sq3).
-- The system manages all buckets across various directories, ensuring that if one bucket fails, only its limited number of records (roughly
+- The system manages all buckets across various directories, ensuring that if one bucket fails, only its limited number of records are affected.
-10) are affected.

 ## Conclusion